abdo754/AbdulBookStore-part2/AbdulBookStore/README.txt

-i have moved the model folder and also add the models  and renamed it to viewModel namespace AbdulBookStore.Models changed to namespace AbdulBookStore.Models.viewmodels i have add using AbdulBookStore.DataAccess.Data; to startup and delet the data one
+i have moved the model folder and also add the models  and renamed it to viewModel namespace AbdulBookStore.Models changed to namespace AbdulBookStore.Models.viewmodels i have add using AbdulBookStore.DataAccess.Data; to startup and delet the data one i ran the program and it works very well